metapages/metaframe-js/docs/guide/getting-started.md

 ## What is metaframe-js?

 [js.mtfm.io](https://js.mtfm.io) lets you run arbitrary JavaScript modules directly in the browser, with all code embedded in the URL.
-There is no server-side storage — the URL *is* the program.
+There is no server-side storage: the URL *is* the program.

-It is designed for embedding anywhere and combining into [metapages](https://metapage.io) so you can connect inputs and outputs to other metaframe URLs or jupyter notebook code.
-Similar to [CodePen](https://codepen.io/) or [JSFiddle](https://jsfiddle.net/), but completely self-contained.
+It is designed for embedding code safely anywhere, and optionally combining into [metapages](https://metapage.io) so you can connect inputs and outputs to other metaframe URLs or jupyter notebook code.
+Similar to [CodePen](https://codepen.io/) or [JSFiddle](https://jsfiddle.net/), but completely self-contained, editable, and shareable.

 ## How to use it